Sponsored by Kinki District Transport Bureau

 The Sakai Plaza of Rikyu and Akiko is a museum documenting the lives of the two most important figures of Sakai City: Sen no Rikyu, master in the art of the tea ceremony, and Akiko Yosano.
 Born in 1878, she began to write while she was young and her first short poems were published when she was in her twenties.

 Some of her manuscripts are on display in the museum.
 If you are not fluent in Japanese, you might not make much of them, but the truth is most of the Japanese themselves have a hard time deciphering Akiko’s handwriting.
 But even without understanding their meaning, you can try to deduce the personality of the poetess in the beauty of her penmanship which flows with graceful embellishments.

-Akiko married another Japanese poet and had 2 children.
+Akiko married another Japanese poet and had 13 children, with 11 living into adulthood.
 But as her husband’s work became less popular, Akiko wrote prolifically and eventually her popularity eclipsed his, making her the primary provider for their family.
 The museum houses a reproduction of Akiko’s house and some of the rooms where she worked.